jstepien/himilsbach/README.md

   (him/send! actor :die))
 ```

-An example with a full graph of agents sending pings to each other can be found
+An example with a full graph of actors sending pings to each other can be found
 in [`test/himilsbach/test/benchmark.clj`][bm].
 Run it with

     lein run -m himilsbach.test.benchmark